-Llangollen is home to a motor museum and a standard gauge heritage railway where sparkling locos puff alongside the gurgling River Dee.
+Llangollen is home to a museum, a motor museum and a standard gauge heritage railway where sparkling locos puff alongside the gurgling River Dee.
 Chirk has the brilliantly preserved Chirk Castle and is the gateway to the beautiful Ceiriog Valley.
 Head to Welshpool for the Welshpool & Llanfair Light Railway and the glorious leafy grounds of Powis Castle.
 There's also a wonderful 12 mile walk along the disused section of canal between Welshpool and Newtown.

 It's great value for money

 You get the best of all worlds on a narrowboat.
 The cost of accommodation is covered as you're sleeping on the boat.
 You can self cater if you want to, but there are cosy pubs along the way for evening meals and lazy lunches.
 And you have your own entertainment right there navigating, working the locks and taking in the scenery.
 It all adds up to a holiday full of variety and new experiences that's exceptionally good value.

 Everyone will enjoy it